georgekosmidis/Geko.HttpClientService/README.md

 The library supports multiple ways for setting up the necessary options for retrieving an access token.
 Upon success of retrieving one, the result is cached until the token expires; that means that a new request to a protected resource does not necessarily means a new request for an access token.

-> Currently, the library supports ´ClientCredentialsTokenRequest´ and ´PasswordTokenRequest´.
+> Currently, the library supports `ClientCredentialsTokenRequest` and `PasswordTokenRequest`.

 ### .SetIdentityServerOptions(String)

 Setup IdentityServer options by defining the configuration section.
-The type of the options (´ClientCredentialsTokenRequest´ or ´PasswordTokenRequest´) will be determined based on the contents of this section:
+The type of the options (`ClientCredentialsTokenRequest` or `PasswordTokenRequest`) will be determined based on the contents of this section:

 ```csharp
 //...